KoatKoetl/portfolio2.0/README.md

 ## Introduction

 Hello my name is stanislav and I'm Front-end Developer.
 I mainly use React, Tailwind, TypeScript or HTML, CSS, JavaScript. <br>
-The portfolio contain all needed info, so if you interested use the link below to check it.
+The portfolio contains all the information you need, so if you're interested, use the link below to view it.

 ## Preview